Manila North Cemetery

-The Manila North Cemetery (Spanish: Cementerio del Norte) is one of the oldest cemeteries in Metro Manila, Philippines.
-The cemetery is managed by and located in the City of Manila, the national capital, and is one of the largest in the metropolis at 54 ha.
-It is located alongside Andrés Bonifacio Avenue and borders two other important cemeteries: the La Loma Cemetery and the Manila Chinese Cemetery.
+The Manila North Cemetery (Spanish: Cementerio del Norte) is a 54 ha historic cemetery managed by the City of Manila, the capital city of the Philippines.
+It is one of the largest cemeteries in Metro Manila and is located at the northern fringes of the city.
+It is bordered by two other historic cemetery, the La Loma Cemetery and the Manila Chinese Cemetery.

 Numerous impoverished families notably inhabit some of the mausoleums.